rvullriede/kata9/README.md

 For dividable Units like WEIGHT the prince of any remaining amount is calculated based on the last rule (the rule with the smallest amount).

 ### Data structure/types and validation
-In my solution _all_ pricing information are based on PricingRules (instead of having pricing rules for amounts > 1 and a separate price on the article object(, That way all pricing follows the same structure and can be found on one place.
+In my solution _all_ pricing information are based on PricingRules (instead of having pricing rules for amounts > 1 and a separate price on the article object).
+That way all pricing follows the same structure and can be found on one place.
 That makes it easier to manage persistence but also to have a convenient UI/UX.
 Needless to say that the BI/DWH guys who might need to integrate this would also like it ;-)